mikecancode/original-hexagonal-rooms/readme.txt

 friendlydragon.rb is now complete, including a rigorous testing of every branch of the "adventure".

-battleships.rb is now in the initial finished stage - it is playable with one minor bug (does not check incorrect guesses correctly), and will need a lot of refactoring.
-I changed battleship_refactor_museum.txt to a .rb file on Anshul's suggestion as it is in Ruby, and added battleships_coding_notes.txt as well, which is my own observations in English on what I'm learning during coding this particular game.
+battleships.rb is now in the finishing stages - it is playable and will need a lot of refactoring.
+I removed battleships_coding_notes.txt as well, in order to keep comments inside .rb files (except for this readme).
+I added the constraint to the standalone that the user has to find the ships in 7 turns - in the full game the user will get 7, then 6, then 5 guesses in each round.

-(Note: Battleships is actually the easiest game by far.
-I'm thinking of adding a constraint on the number of turns - maybe the user gets 7, then 6, then 5 guesses for each round.
-Something like that.
-As it is it takes almost no time to play it and win.
-On the other hand, maybe the user might need a puzzle like this one!)

 So the most recent updates are as follows:

+(4/27/14)
+- Battleships minor bug fixed.
+Fully playable now as a standalone.
+- Added constraint on number of guesses to battleships.
+- Began refactoring battleships.

 (4/26/14)
 - Battleships made playable with at least one minor bug.
 Need to fix the bug and test a bit more, then ready for more refactoring.